 Thompson & Knight LLP advised Halcon Resources Corp.
-(HK), the oil and natural gas producer run by former Petrohawk Energy Chairman Floyd C. Wilson, on an agreement to buy some of Petro- Hunt LLC’s North Dakota fields for about $1.45 billion in cash and stock.
+(HK:US), the oil and natural gas producer run by former Petrohawk Energy Chairman Floyd C. Wilson, on an agreement to buy some of Petro- Hunt LLC’s North Dakota fields for about $1.45 billion in cash and stock.
 Fulbright & Jaworski LLP advised Petro-Hunt.

 The Thompson & Knight team included partners William T. Heller and Harry R. Beaudry, corporate/securities; Hunter H. White, oil and gas; and Roger D. Aksamit, tax.